CS Investors Have Opportunity - GuruFocus.com

 PR Newswire

-LOS ANGELES, April 28, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Credit Suisse Group AG ("Credit Suisse" or the "Company") (NYSE: CS).
+BENSALEM, Pa., May 2, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Credit Suisse Group AG ("Credit Suisse" or the "Company") (NYSE: CS).

 Class Period: February 18, 2021 – March 20, 2023